-Croatia: Energy company HEP continues with project HPP Ombla despite environment NGO protests17.
-December 2014. / SEE Energy News
+Croatia: Energy company HEP continues with project HPP Ombla despite environment NGO protests, SEE Energy News

 Croatian Electric Power Industry (HEP) continues project of hydro power plant (HPP) Ombla, the project is continued according to the proceeding of the main impact assessment for the ecological network, in HEP expect that the necessary professional substrate will submitted to the Ministry of Environment and Nature in January next year and that by April 2015th could be known if the HPP Ombla is acceptable in relation to the environment protection and under which circumstances.